Ankitaanku208/8.2CDevSecOps/README.md

 The same view is used for both the GET request, which shows the account details, as well as the form itself for a POST request which updates the account details.
 A so-called Server-side Rendering.

 The form is completely functional.
 The way it works is, it receives the profile information from the `req.body` and passes it, as-is to the template.
-This however means, that the attacker is able to control a variable that flows directly from the request into the view template library.
+This however, means, that the attacker is able to control a variable that flows directly from the request into the view template library.

 You'd think that what's the worst that can happen because we use a validation to confirm the expected input, however the validation doesn't take into account a new field that can be added to the object, such as `layout`, which when passed to a template language, could lead to Local File Inclusion (Path Traversal) vulnerabilities.
 Here is a proof-of-concept showing it: